Troubled US-China ties face new test in Alaska meeting

 Troubled US-China ties face new test in Alaska meetingNew

 WASHINGTON (AP) — The United States and China will face a new test in their increasingly troubled relations when top officials from both countries meet in Alaska.
-The Biden administration has yet to signal it’s ready or willing to back down on hard-line stances taken by the Trump administration.
+The Biden administration has yet to signal it's ready or willing to back down on hard-line stances taken by the Trump administration.
 Nor have the Chinese shown any sign the battle is over.
-U.S. officials have said they are approaching the talks Thursday with strength, believing that President Joe Biden’s domestic policies have returned America to a position of power.
-Secretary of State Antony Blinken and national security adviser Jake Sullivan are set to meet China’s top two diplomats.
+U.S. officials say they're approaching Thursday's talks with strength, believing that President Joe Biden's domestic policies have returned America to a position of power.
+Secretary of State Antony Blinken and national security adviser Jake Sullivan are set to meet China's top two diplomats.